JimDesu/basis-lang/README.md

 (myLogger, warning) :: format: "couldn't open file"
 ```

 Methods dispatch on the runtime types of all receivers in concert.
-The implementation composes single-class dispatches per receiver — there is no joint-instance dictionary — so methods work cleanly across module boundaries (see §9.4).
+The implementation composes single-concept dispatches per receiver — there is no joint dictionary — so methods work cleanly across module boundaries (see §9.4).

 ### 3.3 Frame-exit hooks: `@` and `@!`

-A class or module may declare methods that run at frame exit:
+A concept or module may declare methods that run at frame exit:

 ```
-.class Resource:
+.concept Resource:
     .decl Resource r: String name
     .decl @ Resource r           ; runs at frame exit (success or failure) .decl @!
 Resource r          ; runs at frame exit only on failure